Skip to Main Content

 • Re-shelve the textbook at Course Reserve where you found it

-• Course Reserves is for current enrolled UW Law Students only
+• Course Reserves is for current UW students enrolled in law courses

 • Missing or stolen course reserve texts will not be replaced.
 The law library is not able to replace stolen course reserves.
 If a book is stolen, no one in that class will have access to that book for the remainder of the year.